Harbour Porpoise - Phocoena phocoena

 The Risso’s Dolphin is a large, dark black-blue dolphin with a prominent square head which is strikingly different to the pointed heads of other beaked dolphins.
 At close quarters, the skin of a Risso’s dolphin is scarred, particularly so in older individuals which is often due to fighting with rival dolphins but may also be due to encounters with squid which make up a large proportion of their diet.
 When feeding these dolphins can dive for up to half an hour and while considered not as sociable as other dolphins they can often be seen swimming alongside ships.

 Minke Whale - Balaenoptera acutorostrata

 In the British Isles the minke whale is the most commonly seen whale.
-It is the smallest of the roqual whales - a group of whales which have expandable pleated throats, however it is also the most abundant with a global population of around one million.
-Minke Whales grow to 10 metres in length, are brown/grey in colour on top and white underneath, and can be distinguished from other roquals at close range by the usual appearance of white banding on their short and pointed flippers.
+It is the smallest of the rorqual whales - a group of whales which have expandable pleated throats, however it is also the most abundant with a global population of around one million.
+Minke Whales grow to 10 metres in length, are brown/grey in colour on top and white underneath, and can be distinguished from other rorquals at close range by the usual appearance of white banding on their short and pointed flippers.
 They are torpedo shaped, with a small single curved dorsal fin set far back towards their tail, which can help with identification from a distance.
 They live alone or in small groups and can dive for 20 mins however it is uncommon to see the blow from this whale due to it beginning to exhale as it nears the sea surface, which minimises the blow out of water.

-Like other roquals Minke whale feed mainly in cold water regions eating much less during breeding where they migrate to the tropics.
+Like other rorquals Minke whale feed mainly in cold water regions eating much less during breeding where they migrate to the tropics.
 Instead of teeth, however, they have hundreds of baleen plates hanging down 20-30 cm from the top jaw from which they sieve small fish and planktonic animals from the water.